Android One: The Reactor Run

 Android One: The Reactor Run is a shoot 'em up maze video game written by Mark Haigh-Hutchinson and published by Vortex Software in 1983 for the ZX Spectrum and in 1985 for the Amstrad CPC.

 A sequel, Android Two, was released later in 1983.

 Gameplay

 The aim of the game is to destroy the reactor before the reactor destroys everything.
-This is done via blasting through walls, avoiding debris, and fighting mutants with your Android.
+This is done via blasting through walls, avoiding debris, and fighting mutants with player's Android.

 The maze is presented in a scrolling top-down view, using tile based graphics.